 - Mix, you will probably want to mix with your hands to make sure all lumps are encorporated.

 I use leftover turkey but you can use chicken, pork, or veggies also...

 1 green pepper chopped finely

 1-2 culantro (NOT cilantro) leaves if you have them chopped *I can't get them so don't do this.

-but I do add another packet of Goya Sazon, which seems to give it that flavor
+but I do add a packet of Goya Sazon and 2-3 Tablespoons of Goya's Recaito, which seems to give it that flavor.

 capers (I love capers)

 1 can of tomato sauce or some tomato paste with water if you want (or you can just add broth here)

 handful of golden raisins or chopped prunes (if you want-very Spanish flavor if you do)